 Yes: many cultures around the world consider it rude to point at someone.
 Some countries, however, take it more seriously than others.
 In Cambodia and Malaysia, pointing with your index finger is considered extremely rude.
 People either try pointing with two fingers, with their thumbs or with the whole hand.

 This may seem playful in Europe and North America, but do the same in the Philippines and you might see some angry faces.
 In the region, curling the index finger is used to call dogs only.
-This means doing the same for humans is quite demeaning and offensive.
+This means doing the same for humans in this culture is quite demeaning and offensive body language.
 If you’re trying to call somebody, use your entire hand or arm to make your intention known.

 Crossing fingers might be one of the most complex gestures invented by humanity.
 Why?
 In some contexts, it can mean you’re lying (especially if you cross your fingers behind your back).
 In other contexts, it can mean you’re rooting for someone to be successful (hence the expression “Fingers crossed!”).
 But in Vietnam, it means something else entirely: you’re insulting someone by simulating female genitals, not wishing them luck.
 Yikes!

 13. Receiving gifts with one hand / your left hand